The Benefits of Supporting Local Producers and Agriculture

 Address: Tifton, GA 31793

 At the age of 14 Israel Artzi fell in love with Yocheved.
 Their lives together brought them from Isreal to Thomasville, Georgia where home gardening eventually turned into Artzi Vegetables.
 Pita Queen now adds organic hummus, fresh pita bread and assorted dips to their long list of delicious products.
-Read Local Spotlight article.
+A love story that became a love of farming, more in the Local Spotlight.

 Address: Thomasville, GA